PHPWine/PHPWine/README.md

 <strong>DOCTRINE:</strong> This files and classes is the main source where the data are being used multiple times in single or different pages, for instance,
 your branding source file.
-That is possible to use in the main header and footer or menu arrays of data that are used both in the navigation and footer section you can store them in doctrine properties and send back to your hooks as your arguments.
+That is possible to use in the main header and footer or menu arrays of data that are used both in the navigation and footer section you can store them in doctrine properties and send back to your hooks as your arguments. <i> In addition Doctrine is powerful enough to handle the visibility of elements based of the specific screen size you set, especially using the reserved key "those" Those having the class you assigned the visibility will respond based on your doctrine declaration. </i>

 <strong>APPS:</strong> These are the main public classes that will invoke in public pages that display HTML and data to browser, With these files and classes you will
 prepared the layout of your HTML application base on your key hooks for column or columns and xrow or xrows as the HTML is not visible to you at least you have a proper